mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 The inputs $I_1,\dots,I_n$ are still listed verbatim, so they are not compressed at all.

 This is terrible because the input grids in ARC are highly regular and compressible.
 This means a shorter description definitely exists.

-(Eg: In Fig 2, all example inputs share obvious structure: same kinds of red squares, same object layouts, same background patterns, etc. These patterns can be used to compress the input.)  <!-- maybe add path TM exception-->
+Eg: In Fig 2, all inputs share common structures: same kinds of red squares, same object layouts, same background patterns, etc. These patterns can be used to compress the input.  <!-- maybe add path TM exception-->

 In short, the naive method violates MDL: **we know $D_E$ can be shortened further.[^2]**